cogent3/cogent3/doc/cookbook/tables.rst

 Get a table of counts as a contingency table
 ============================================

 If our table consists of counts data, the ``Table`` can convert it into a ``CategoryCount`` instance that can be used for performing basic contingency table statistical tests, e.g. chisquare, G-test of independence, etc..
-To do this, we must specify which column contains the row names using the ``index`` argument.
+To do this, we must specify which column contains the row names using the ``index_name`` argument.

 .. jupyter-execute::